aristanetworks/anta/docs/cli/get-tests.md

 !!! tip

-    The test check is using `startswith` in python so you can retrieve all the tests starting with a certain string
+    You can filter tests by providing a prefix - ANTA will return all tests that start with your specified string.

 ```yaml title="anta get tests --test VerifyTacacs"
 anta.tests.aaa: